parthasm/Useful-Algorithms/Single_Source_Shortest_Path/Readme.md

 Traversal:

 Here, the heap data strcuture is used.
 It stores all the unprocessed vertices with keys as their minimum Djikstra scores ( described above ).
 Thus the vertex with the minimum Djikstra score out of all the vertices in the heap can simply be popped from the heap.
 For every such vertex w extracted from the heap, if it has edges to vertices v in the heap, then the Djikstra scores for these vertices v are recomputed.
 They are then swam up in the heap, if their scores have improved.
+The main functionality is performed by the DjikstraHeap() function in 'SSSP.py'.

 ##BellmanFord.py